Family violence intervention orders and the criminal law

 The Act gives a broad definition of family violence, including:

 (a) behaviour by a person towards a family member of that person if that behaviour is

 physically or sexually abusive; or

 in any other way controls or dominates the family member and causes that family member to feel fear for the safety or wellbeing of that family member or another person; or

 (b) behaviour by a person that causes a child to hear or witness, or otherwise be exposed to the effects of, behaviour referred to in paragraph (a).

-- Direct a person to remain at a place or to go and remain at place or to remain in the company of a police officer.
+Police can direct you to remain at a place or to go and remain at place or to remain in the company of a police officer.

-Criminal Offences apply for breaches
+Criminal offences apply for breaches